-It can be difficult to watch your little one undergo ostomy surgery, even when you know it may have been a lifesaving procedure.
+It can be difficult to watch your little one undergo ostomy surgery, even when you know it may be a life-saving procedure.
 Many parents are often in a state of shock and disbelief.
 It is also not uncommon to feel helpless and have some fear and anxiety about caring for your child after surgery.
 Take heart in knowing that with support, patience, and a little practice, you should soon feel more comfortable caring for your child's ostomy needs.
-An ostomy will not delay your child's physical or psychosocial development.

-This booklet was written in conjunction with Sandy Quigley CWOCN, CPNP, who is a Clinical Specialist in Wound, Ostomy, and Continence Care, as well as a Pediatric Nurse Practitioner at Children's Hospital of Boston.
-It was developed to help answer some questions you may have about your child's ostomy care.
-Ideally, teaching will begin as soon as possible so that you can become more confident in caring for your child's ostomy.
+This booklet was written with the assistance of Sandy Quigley, CWOCN, CPNP, who is a Clinical Specialist in Wound, Ostomy, and Continence Care as well as a Pediatric Nurse Practitioner.
+It was developed to help answer some product-related questions you may have about your child's ostomy care and to provide some general information about having an ostomy.
+Ideally, learning how to care for your child's ostomy will begin as soon as possible so that you can become confident in providing that care.
 You should feel comfortable picking up and holding your child as you normally would, unless there are other specific medical concerns defined by your child's nurses and doctors.
-Whenever possible, two family members should be taught ostomy care to offer help and emotional support to one another.
+Whenever possible, two family members should learn how to care for your child's ostomy so that they can help and provide emotional support to one another.